- What’s a “listening room”?

 Donovan’s, 65 Rockingham St

-Irish bar with food
+Irish bar with bar food

 5-minute walk, .3 mile